datalad-handbook/book/docs/basics/101-136-filesystem.rst

    $ git annex whereis TLCL.pdf

-But more than showing you how it can be done, if necessary, this paragraph hopefully convinced you that moving files across dataset boundaries is not a good idea.
+But more than showing you how it can be done, if necessary, this paragraph hopefully convinced you that moving files across dataset boundaries is not convenient.
 It can be a confusing and potentially "file-content-losing"-dangerous process, but it also dissociates a file from its provenance that is captured in its previous dataset, with no machine-readable way to learn about the move easily.
 Let's quickly clean up by moving the file back: